kevin931/CytofDR/README.md

 However, if you would like to use the original implementation from [here](https://github.com/lvdmaaten/bhtsne), pull the GitHub repositopry and place it as a subdirectory of this project and call it "bhtsne".
 Compuile the C++ file as described in the README.

 ## Updates
+### November 9, 2021
+- Added PHATE interface and CLI parameters
+- Fixed NPE metric
+- Added mapping option to LLE and Isomap to allow training on a subset of data
+- Fixed output for cases where there are no common cell types during concordance evaluations
+- Updated commandline arguments to reflect newest changes

 ### August 31, 2021
 - Added the following methods to DR: LLE, Spectral, and KernelPCA.